This is probably the most open secret in infosecurity that you don't want your CEO to discover: Ahem...those large,

 So, let's just get rid of that border firewall and all will be well--right?

 Well, let's not be hasty.
 Firewalls are at least acting as reasonable QoS boundaries, keeping out script-kiddies, DoS attacks and Internet static.
 Just don't kid yourself into thinking they are doing much more.
-As we move toward encryption--with HTTPS on Web sites,
+As we move toward encryption--with HTTPS on Web sites, SSL VPNs, SMTP/TLS and IPSec--our borders become less effective.
+The issue is known as de-perimeterization.

 We've heard it all before: The enterprise perimeter is dissolving under the tidal wave of Web services, mobile computing and Web-based applications.
 De-perimeterization is due to more than just porous border firewalls; it's about the obsolescence of the hard perimeter concept in the face of rapidly evolving business needs.